llvm/llvm-foundation-www/content/docs/infrastructure-wg.md

 title: Infrastructure Working Group
 bookToc: true
 ---
-# Infrastructure Working Group
+# Infrastructure Working Group (in the course of formation)
 The infrastructure working group (IWG) understands the needs and pains of the community and shapes the project infrastructure to meet these needs.

-The focus of the IWG will be on identifying, designing and agreeing on infrastructure improvements.
-The implementation of the changes and the operations of our infrastructure can be offloaded to community members or contractors.
-This way we keep the workload for the working group low.

 ## Scope